 - Many features require a paid license

-Put together the best things of Plex and Cody and what you get is Emby.
-Emby borrows the polished, easy-to-use interface of Plex and blends it with Cody’s open-source implementation to create a unique media server.
+Put together the best things of Plex and Kodi and what you get is Emby.
+Emby borrows the polished, easy-to-use interface of Plex and blends it with Kodi’s open-source implementation to create a unique media server.
 Emby is a relatively newer media server software that is known for delivering a highly customizable media center and a premium experience.